-What if my Capstone project changes?
+What if my Thesis project changes?
 Can I change my budget?

-If your Capstone faculty advisor approves of the change, you can make small adjustments in your budget.
+If your Thesis faculty advisor approves of the change, you can make small adjustments in your budget.
 Please have a conversation with Maggie Byrne about it so there are no surprises.
-If you make fundamental changes in your project, or what you plan to do with your Crown funding, you’ll need to have that cleared by your Honors Capstone Coordinator and your faculty advisor.
+If you make fundamental changes in your project, or what you plan to do with your funding, you’ll need to have that cleared by your Honors Thesis Coordinator and your faculty advisor.